jacobecox/templates/clickhouse/versions/2.2.0/README.md

 - Volumeset - persistent metadata, state, and system files

+**Important**: To minimize network egress costs, deploy all locations in the same cloud provider and keep object storage in the same region(s).
+Using 1 replica per location for ClickHouse server is sufficient.

 ## Configuration

 Before installing, update `values.yaml` with the parameters relevant to your environment: